sudheerj/vuejs-interview-questions-korean/README.md

      }).$mount('#app')
      ```
 100. ### How do you access parent instance?
      The $parent object refers to the **immediate outer scope**.
-The parent will be accessible as `this.$parent` for the child, and the child will be pushed into the parent’s $children array.
+The parent will be accessible as `this.$parent` for the child, and the child will be pushed into the parent's $children array.
 It establishes a parent-child relationship between the two instances(parent and child).
 You can access parent data and properties similar to $root.
 101. ### What is vuex?
      Vuex is a state management pattern + library (Flux-inspired Application Architecture) for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 102. ### What are the major components of State Management Pattern?